adrianofragomeni/MI-MM/README.md

 # (MI)llion-(M)ax(M)argin (MI-MM)
 Code and Data of the MIllion-MaxMargin model used as baseline for the [EPIC-KITCHENS-100 Multi-Instance Retrieval Challenge](https://competitions.codalab.org/competitions/26138#learn_the_details).

+The MI-MM model is a modified version of the model used in [End-to-End Learning of Visual Representations from Uncurated Instructional Videos](https://www.di.ens.fr/willow/research/mil-nce/).
+The main changes are three:
+1) Using tho Gated Embedding Unit instead of a simple Linear layer to project the features pace into the embedding space (read [here](https://arxiv.org/pdf/1804.02516.pdf) to know more about the Gated Embeddin Unit).
+2) Increasing the size of the vocabulary due to the lack of wsome relevant words.
+3) Using the Multi-instance MaxMargin loss instead of the MIL-NCE loss (read [Fine-Grained Action Retrieval Through Multiple Parts-of-Speech Embeddings](https://arxiv.org/pdf/1908.03477.pdf) to know more about the Multi-instance MaxMargin loss).

 <p align="center">
   <img width="378" height="393" src="https://github.com/adrianofragomeni/MI-MM/blob/main/img/model.png?raw=true">
 </p>